CartoDB/carto-selfhosted-helm/customizations/README.md

 By default, the package generates a self-signed certificate with a validity of 365 days.

-> ⚠️ CARTO self-hosted only works if the final client use HTTPS protocol. ⚠️
+> ⚠️ CARTO Self Hosted only works if the final client use HTTPS protocol. ⚠️

 <!--
 #### Disable internal HTTPS